aj-jp/LL-to-Alice/README.md

 # Love Letters to Alice

-A vulnerable machine built for a student Red Team Hackathon, currently in review for hosting on Vulnhub.
+A vulnerable Ubuntu machine built for a Hackathon, intentionally designed to be of easy/medium difficulty.
+Currently in review for hosting on Vulnhub.
 At present the OVA file is available open request.

 ### Spoiler alert!